 How to trade Ethereum Classic – step-by-step guide

-If you’re only interested in going down the trading route there’s really no need to set up a wallet.
-You’ll be speculating on the fluctuating value of your chosen crypto rather than buying it.
+If you’re only interested in going down the trading route instead of buying ETC, there’s really no need to set up a wallet.
+You’ll be speculating on the fluctuating value of ETC rather than buying it.

 Step 1.
 Find a broker

-Finding a broker shouldn’t be too difficult these days, but it’s always a good idea to shop around before signing up.
+Finding a broker shouldn’t be too difficult these days, but it’s always a good idea to shop around the best crypto brokers before signing up.
 Some are great for beginners while others are aimed at seasoned pros.
 We’ve found that eToro and Plus500 are dependable bets, regardless of your experience.

 Step 2.
 Deposit money